nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing the program: `clear`

-Clears Cobb (deletes all entries in the Buyer List and Property List).
+Clears Cobb (deletes all entries in your Buyer List and Property List).

 Syntax: `clear`